Khoi-Nguyen-Xuan/Torus_Bump_Generation/README.md

 # Torus Generation with continuous variation options

-The primary script is located in `torus_generation.ipynb`, provided in Jupyter Notebook format.
-It is recommended to run this notebook in your local development environment, as some required libraries may not be available or installable in Google Colab.
+The script is located in `torus_generation.ipynb`, provided in Jupyter Notebook format.
+I recommended to run this notebook in local IDE, because some required libraries cannot be installed in Google Colab.

 The notebook is structured into three main sections: